Grace Communion International: Under Herbert W. Armstrong (1934–1986)

 The Worldwide Church of God adhered to the teachings of its founder, Herbert W. Armstrong, until his death.
 Armstrong practiced a blend of Christian fundamentalism with some tenets of Judaism and Seventh-Day Sabbath doctrine.
 Armstrong preached that Britain and the United States were populated by descendants of two "lost tribes" of Ancient Israel.
 Armstrong's doctrine included strict observation of the Saturday Sabbath, annual festivals and holy days described in Leviticus Chapter 23; the distinction between the flesh of ritually clean and unclean animals listed in Leviticus Chapter 11; the forbidding of medical interventions, and the required payment of three tithes to the church.
 Armstrong rejected what he regarded as pagan practices and beliefs that had been absorbed into mainstream Christianity.
-These included the idea of the holy Trinity, and the celebrations of Christmas, Easter, Halloween, and birthdays.
+These included the idea of the Holy Trinity, and the celebrations of Christmas, Easter, Halloween, and birthdays.
 Members were encouraged to follow a dress code during services.
-Armstrong's doctrine strictly opposed divorce and remarriage, and encouraged members who had divorced to seek reconciliation with their former spouses, even if they had remarried.
+Armstrong's doctrine strictly opposed divorce and remarriage and encouraged members who had divorced to seek reconciliation with their former spouses, even if they had remarried.

-Armstrong explained that those "called" by God, who believed the gospel of the Kingdom, and received God's Spirit upon full-immersion baptism, became part of the true, biblical, 'Church of God'.
+Armstrong claimed that those "called" by God, who believed the gospel of the Kingdom, and received God's Spirit upon full-immersion baptism, became part of the true, biblical, 'Church of God'.
 Ministers were obligated to "disfellowship" any in their congregations who caused trouble or division.
 Such "disfellowshipments" were announced at services before the assembled congregation.

-In 1956, Armstrong published 1975 in Prophecy!, a pamphlet that predicted catastrophic drought, famine, and epidemic disease in the United States between 1965 and 1972, as well as an upcoming nuclear world war instigated by underground German Nazis, and the subsequent enslavement of Christians in Europe, concluding in the return of Jesus Christ.
-Armstrong predicted that these events would take place for three-and-a-half years, and would conclude by 1975.
-Because of Armstrong's emphasis on these prophetic dates, the church grew quickly in the late 1960s.
+In 1956, Armstrong published 1975 in Prophecy!, a pamphlet that predicted catastrophic drought, famine, and epidemic disease in the United States between 1965 and 1972, as well as an upcoming nuclear world war instigated by underground German Nazis and the subsequent enslavement of Christians in Europe, concluding in the return of Jesus Christ.
+Armstrong predicted that these events would take place for three and a half years and would conclude by 1975.
 On January 5, 1968, the church was renamed the Worldwide Church of God.

 By the mid-1950s, Armstrong had his son Garner Ted Armstrong take over as host of the radio and television versions of The World Tomorrow.
 By the late 1960s, Garner Ted was executive vice president of the church, vice-chancellor of Ambassador College (which by then had two more campuses in Texas and the United Kingdom), and executive editor of church publications including Tomorrow’s World, Good News, and The Plain Truth.

 Armstrong's first wife, Loma Dillon Armstrong, died on April 15, 1967, after almost 50 years of marriage.